Granville, Manche: Architectural heritage

 ("If love of Mary is engraved on your heart, when passing do not forget to say Hail to her.")
 The same verses are to be seen on the façade of Notre-Dame de Bon-Secours in Montréal.
 There is also St. Paul's Church, the St. Nicholas Church and the Protestant temple.

 The lower town was partly built on land reclaimed from the sea.
 Granville's military past remains, the upper part of the old town is surrounded with the enclosure consisting of the ramparts from the fifteenth century, the drawbridge (Grande'Porte), the bloody theatre of the "Siège des Vendéens" in 1793, built in the 15th century, destroyed and then raised in 1727, and listed as an historical monument since 2004.
 Inside the walls of the upper town are some beautiful houses of which several are concentrated on Rue Saint-Jean.
 On the Pointe du Roc overlooking the town, the Bazeilles barracks built in 1758, the Gênes-Champagne barracks built in 1788 and the battery built in 1942 by the German occupiers have been listed monuments since 1987 and 1994.

 The Château de Grainville, built in the 15th century, registered as an historic monument since 1980, the Château de la Crête, and Saint-Nicolas' Manor, built in 1786 by the shipowner Nicolas Deslandes, have been registered monuments since 1986 and bear witness to the importance of certain families in the region.

-The statue of Pléville le Peley at the port celebrates the most illustrious character of the city.
+The statue of Pléville le Peley at the port showcases the character of the city.